 Since July 2006 the European directive on the Restriction of certain Hazardous Substances (RoHS) bans the use of certain substances in electrical and electronic equipment.
-DVS therefore assigned an independent laboratory to run specific tests, resulting in an updating of all production components and elements to the new RoHS standards.
+We therefore assigned an independent laboratory to run specific tests, resulting in an updating of all production components and elements to the new RoHS standards.
 The EC directive 2002/95/EG bars the following substances in the production process: cadmium, chromium VI (hexavalent chromium), lead, mercury, PBB (polybrominated biphenyl) and PBDE (polybrominated diphenyl ether).
 The directive aims at promoting lead-free soldering of components and at banning toxic flame retardants in cable production for the sake of alternative, environmental-friendly products.
 Moreover, single elements and the smallest components have to be free of the listed substances as well.
-All DVS products comply with the EC directive.
+All our products comply with the EC directive.
 The DI workststation CLIPSTER® as well as the digital disk recorders Pronto2K.2 and ProntoHD.2 are RoHS-conform.
 Neither the central storage unit DVS-SAN nor the OEM products Centaurus® , Centaurus II and SD-StationOEM II contain any of the banned substances.
-After some detailed checks, control and test procedures DVS was able to integrate RoHS-compliant components in its production process.
+After some detailed checks, control and test procedures we were able to integrate RoHS-compliant components in our production process.